-You may have big plans to add more space to your home, but how far will your available budget stretch?
+You may have big plans to undertake a house extension, but how far will your available budget stretch?
 Before making plans, you need to get an idea of what can be done with the money you have available.

 Here we explain what types of project can be done with a budget of £30,000–50,000.
-This will comfortably allow you to create a substantial loft conversion, garage or cellar conversion, large single-storey extension and even a modest two-storey extension.
+This will comfortably allow you to create a substantial house extensions including loft conversions, garage or cellar conversions, large single-storey extensions and even a modest two-storey extension.
 We also show great examples of homes extended within this budget.

-A traditional-style option, designed to be in keeping with a period house and measuring 30m², would cost £1,250-1,450 per m² depending on location.
+A traditional-style house extension option, designed to be in keeping with a period house and measuring 30m², would cost between £1,250 and £1,450 per m² depending on location.
 A room measuring 4x7m would be ideal for a dining or sitting room and, in many instances, would fall within permitted development rights and so not require planning permission.

-An attached double garage measuring 28m² could be turned into extra living space at a basic cost of £850-1,050 per m².
-To then integrate this space into the existing house by removing the partition wall – replacing it with an RSJ – add £4-5,000 to the cost.
+An attached double garage measuring 28m² could be turned into extra living space at a basic cost of £850 to £1,050 per m².
+To then integrate this space into the existing house by removing the partition wall – replacing it with an RSJ – add around £5,000 to the cost.

 If the space were to become a new kitchen, the cost of new units must also be added at around £5,000 upwards, depending on the kitchen supplier chosen.
 Your permitted development rights mean a garage conversion will not usually require planning permission, but it must comply with building regulations as the project would constitute a ‘material change of use’.

 An existing cellar measuring around 35m² could be converted into an additional living room or home office at a cost of around £850-1,050 per m², including dampproofing (a tanking membrane) and insulation.

 Adding a new lightwell and window would cost an additional £4,000-5,000.
 Cellar conversions come under permitted development rights but, as above, this is a ‘material change of use’.
 For details of specialist cellar-conversion firms, try basements.org.uk